Hobart2967/lending-statistics-service/README.md

 npm run test:cov
 ```

 You will receive an inline coverage report as well.
+In addition, the project is fully integrated for running unit tests using Visual Studio Code.

 #### Integration Tests